grnet/ganetimgr/docs/source/admin.rst

 - ``Slug`` is a friendly name for the cluster
 - ``Port`` is the port the RAPI daemon listens to on the master node.
 Unless you manually changed it this should be 5080
 - ``Username/Password`` are the credentials created earlier for the cluster
-- ``Fast instance creation`` is an option to submit instance creation requests through the admin insterface instead of going through the normal application procedure.
+- ``Fast instance creation`` is an option to submit instance creation requests through the admin interface instead of going through the normal application procedure.
 - ``Cluster uses gnt-network`` is a soon to be deprecated option about network options for new instances.
 If you use routed networks (though gnt-network) this should be on.

 Network Setup
 -------------

-Ganetimgr autodiscovers any network available through gnt-network on the cluster during the instance creation.
+ganetimgr autodiscovers any network available through gnt-network on the cluster during the instance creation.
 You can also hardcode any other networks (e.g. bridged vlans) from the admin interface

 .. image:: _static/images/image04.png
 	:scale: 50 %